Avoiding coherent errors with rotated concatenated stabilizer codes: Methods

 We now explain the connection between the codes \lncycode, \abccode, \newcode, \klmcode and \repcode as illustrated in Fig~\ref{fig:table-encode-compute}(b).
 Now recall that the four-qubit amplitude damping code \cite{LNCY97} has logical codewords

 Concatenating this with the dual-rail code $\cC_\klm$ gives the code

 It is visually easier to work with a code if we collect the odd and even qubits in separate blocks of four qubits.
-We can achieve this by applying the permutation $\pi^\dagger$ to get our code with logical codewords
+We can achieve this by applying the permutation $\pi^\dagger$, which maps qubits 1,3,5,7 to qubits 1,2,3,4 and qubits 2,4,6,8 to qubits 5,6,7,8, to get our code with logical codewords